ifraud/ifraud.github.io/_drafts/calculus-basics.md

 `figure`

 We make them three, we make them four and on and on.
-As we increase the number of points between x1 and x2, we decrease the distance between two adjacent intermediate points.
+As we increase the number of points (essentially increasing the number of line) between x1 and x2, we decrease the distance between two adjacent intermediate points.

+> Differentiation is pretty much finding the slope of a curve at a point!

 ## A Moving Car
 <style>